loqoella/Automated-Description-Generator/README.md

 # Automated-Description-Generator

-I run the code by Google Colab.
+Please run the code by Google Colab.